-Kenston Services Ltd offers a comprehensive service portfolio for pension and death funds.
-For example, a total of around 15 pension and death funds supervised by BaFin (the German Federal Financial Supervisory Authority) are being looked after as responsible actuary.
+Kenston Services GmbH offers a comprehensive portfolio of services for pension and burial funds.
+Among other things, a total of around 15 pension and burial funds under the supervision of BaFin (German Federal Financial Supervisory Authority) are looked after as the Responsible Actuary.

-But Kenston Services Ltd is also the right partner for smaller death funds under state supervision, which usually only require an actuarial report every 5 years to review the financial situation and prepare the balance sheet.
-They are not only provided with actuarial expertise in the form of expert reports, but also with assistance for communication with the insurance supervisory authority.
-It should be particularly emphasized that our team, due to high specialization and many years of experience, can also complete expert opinions at short notice and even small insurers do not have to fear a waiting period of months.
+However, Kenston Services GmbH is also the right partner for smaller burial benefit funds under state supervision, which usually only require an Actuarial Report every 5 years to review the financial situation and prepare the balance sheet.
+They not only receive actuarial expertise in the form of expert opinions, but also assistance in communicating with the insurance supervisory authorities.
+We would like to emphasize that our team is able to provide expert opinions on short notice due to high specialization and many years of experience, so that even small insurance companies do not have to fear a waiting period of months.

-Therefore we invite you to get to know the actuarial services of Kenston Services Ltd for pension and death funds:
+Therefore, get to know the actuarial services of Kenston Services GmbH for pension and burial funds below:

 Pension calculations are also carried out professionally for complex pension arrangements or in special cases.
-The calculation can either be documented in a short and clear form or in a detailed and fully comprehensible manner in an annex.
-Often, especially for small pension funds, an independent review of each benefit case is even required by the BaFin.
+Optionally, the calculation can be documented in a short and clear form or in detail and completely comprehensible in an attachment.
+Often, especially in the case of small pension funds, an independent review of each benefit case is even required by BaFin.

-After leaving the sponsoring undertaking, insured persons receive a certificate of vested entitlement.
+After leaving the sponsoring company, insured persons receive a certificate of vested entitlement.

 Actuarial reserves and transfer values

-(BetrAVG), but the determination of the transfer value to satisfy the claim for information in accordance with § 4a of the Company Pensions Act is also part of the service portfolio.
+For individual cases, the actuarial reserves are usually only requested in connection with the lump-sum settlement or the transfer with transfer value pursuant to Section 4 of the German Occupational Pensions Act (BetrAVG), but the determination of the transfer value to satisfy the claim for information pursuant to Section 4a of the German Occupational Pensions Act is also part of the service portfolio.

-The proposals for the compensation value in the event of pension settlements in the course of divorce proceedings generally require the appointment of an actuarial expert due to the indication of a capital value.
-If there is still a lack of division rules or business plan regulations or the interpretation of existing rules on the basis of a disputed individual case, we will also provide support here.
+Proposals for the equalization value for pension equalization in the course of divorce proceedings usually require the commissioning of an actuarial expert due to the specification of a capital value.
+If there is still a lack of division regulations or business plan regulations or an interpretation of existing regulations on the basis of a disputed individual case, we also provide support in this area.

-In actuarial reports, it is standard practice to check the calculation bases.
-If necessary, however, it may also be examined outside the scope of a regular actuarial report how the collateral has developed over a period of time or how the future development is likely to be.
-This enables the Fund to react at an early stage.
+It is standard practice in actuarial reports to examine the calculation bases.
+If necessary, however, it is also possible to examine outside a regular report how the collateral has developed over a period of time or what the future development is likely to be.
+This enables the fund to react at an early stage.

-Estimates, inventory forecasts, deterministic and stochastic long-term forecasts
+Estimates, portfolio forecasts, deterministic and stochastic long-term forecasts

 Cash flow analyses and sensitivities

 Every forecast is based on assumptions, but how much does the forecast result change if the assumptions are varied?
-Methods used under Solvency II can be used to determine the variability effects and, if applicable, the dependencies of individual assumptions and thus examine the meaningfulness of the forecasts.
-The level of detail is arbitrary; the final step is the determination of the Solvency Capital Requirement (SCR) from the underwriting risks under Solvency II.
+Methods used under Solvency II can be used to determine the fluctuation effects and, if necessary, the dependencies of individual assumptions, and thus to examine the informative value of the forecasts.
+The level of detail is arbitrary; the final result is the calculation of the Solvency Capital Requirement (SCR) from the underwriting risks under Solvency-II.

-Even with only minor changes to the calculation bases – the effect on the actuarial provision can usually only be determined on the basis of simulation calculations on the respective portfolio, because the relative expense for the change depends essentially on the individual portfolio structure (e.g. in the case of increases in collateral in interest rates or in biometrics).
-Often there are also different approaches, e.g. in the case of changes in cost rates according to the business plan, which have different effects on the provision for future policy benefits or the premiums for future new business.
+Even if the changes to the actuarial bases are only minor – the impact on the actuarial reserve can usually only be determined on the basis of simulation calculations on the respective portfolio, because the relative cost of the change depends to a large extent on the individual portfolio structure (e.g. in the case of reinforcements of collateral in interest or biometrics).
+Often there are also different approaches, e.g. in the case of changes in business plan cost rates, which have different effects on the actuarial reserve or the premiums for future new business.

-When making an additional reservation, it is not only important to know which safety level a cash register should reach.
-Often it also plays a role with which flexibility the funds can be accumulated in order not to put the cash register under unnecessary pressure in case of extraordinary events.
+In the case of supplementary reserving, it is not only important to know what level of security a fund should achieve.
+Often, it also matters with what flexibility the funds can be accumulated so as not to put the fund under unnecessary pressure in the event of extraordinary events.

-Regulated pension funds have usually regulated the participation in the valuation reserves according to § 211 No. 2 of the Insurance Contract Act (VVG) differently with the approval of the supervisory authority.
-The amount of the valuation reserves eligible for participation can be reviewed in accordance with the procedure proposed by the German Actuarial Association (DAV), although there is certainly scope for interpretation.
+Regulated pension funds have usually deviated from the participation in the valuation reserves pursuant to Section 211 No. 2 of the German Insurance Contract Act (VVG) with the approval of the supervisory authority.
+The review of the amount of the valuation reserves eligible for participation can be carried out, among other things, according to the procedure proposed by the German Actuarial Association (DAV), although there is certainly scope for interpretation.

-Often, complex processes conceal errors or inaccuracies that cannot be recognized at first glance.
-Processes can be successively examined for risks.
-Typical processes are, for example, the preparation of BaFin statements (stress test or forecast calculation), processes in connection with pension compensation, certificates according to § 22.5 German Income Tax Act or reports according to § 22a German Income Tax Act, but also the standardization of data delivery to the responsible actuary.
-For this purpose, the execution of critical processes is reflected on with the persons actually acting on the basis of real processes and examined and classified with an experienced eye.
+Complex processes often conceal errors or inaccuracies that cannot be detected at first glance.
+Processes can be successively screened for risks.
+Typical processes are, for example, the creation of BaFin statements (stress test or forecast calculation), processes in connection with pension equalization, certificates in accordance with § 22.5 EStG or reports in accordance with § 22a EStG, but also the standardization of data delivery to the responsible actuary.
+For this purpose, the execution of critical processes is reflected on the basis of real processes with the actual acting persons and examined and classified with an experienced view.

-Quality assurance, 4-eye-control, further development of internal tools
+Quality assurance, dual control, further development of internal tools

-Through independent parallel development of existing or new functionalities, an instrument for quality assurance can be installed in day-to-day business that, if set correctly, guarantees only minimal effort and high process reliability.
-It is also conceivable that simple actuarial tools, which are frequently required, can be individually created for the fund (e.g. for self-calculations of pension settlements or transfer values or capital settlements or also for automated calculations of the actuarial reserve, during the year or also for forecasts).
+Through independent parallel development of existing or new functionalities, an instrument for quality assurance can be installed in day-to-day business, which, if set up correctly, guarantees only minimal effort with high process reliability.
+It is also conceivable that simple actuarial tools, which are frequently required, are created individually for the fund (e.g. for own calculations of pension equalization or transfer values or capital settlements or also for automated calculations of the actuarial reserve, during the year or also for forecasts).

 Consulting actuary for regulated pension funds

-The cooperation with the responsible actuary is usually for long periods of time and characterized by special trust.
-In addition to the reliability of the content of the activity, adherence to schedules and flexibility are certainly of particular importance.
-In our opinion, the most important thing here is proper coordination so that, for example, there are no unnecessary delays in the tight schedule of the annual financial statements.
-And especially in the dialogue with the supervisory authority, it can be advantageous if solutions for comparable cases from other funds are already available.
-A total of 14 pension and death funds supervised by BaFin are currently being supervised as responsible actuaries.
+The cooperation with the actuary in charge is usually based on long periods of time and is characterized by special trust.
+In addition to the reliability of the content-related work, adherence to deadlines and flexibility are certainly of particular importance.
+In our opinion, this is essentially a matter of proper coordination so that, for example, no unnecessary delays occur in the tight schedule of the annual financial statements.
+And especially in the dialog with the supervisory authority, it can be an advantage if solutions to comparable cases are already available from other insurers.
+A total of 14 pension and burial benefit funds under the supervision of BaFin are currently being served as Responsible Actuary.